flowsforapex/apex-flowsforapex/docs/FlowsforAPEX_PLSQL_API.md

 - `flow_start_step` - an optional command that can be used in applications to signal that a user is about to start working on a task.
 This is only used to differentiate 'waiting' time from 'processing' time in process managent and statistics.
 A 'good-practice' app would issue this call when work is about to start on a task.
 - `flow_reserve_task` - is used to signal to other users that a user is going to handle this task (see the [documentation on reservations](reservations.md).
 - `flow_release_step` - is used to remove a reservation (see [documentation on reservations](reservations.md).
-- `flow_complete_step` - is used to tell the flow engine thatt the current step is complete, and to move the instance forward to the next step.
+- `flow_complete_step` - is used to tell the flow engine that the current step is complete, and to move the instance forward to the next step.

 ### Instance Variable (Process Variable) Operations